singaltanmay/cineast-wiki/Objects-Glossary.md

   "messageType": "<a href="Message-Type-Glossary#m_lookup">M_LOOKUP</a>"
 }
 </pre>
-* `objectids` is a list of object ID's for which metadata should be looked up.
+* `objectids` is a list of object IDs for which metadata should be looked up.
 * `domains` is a list of metadata domains that should be considered.
 If empty, all domains are considered!
 * `messageType` is always [`M_LOOKUP`](Message-Type-Glossary#m_lookup).